 Looking at the results obtained with the WTI channel, the Newtonian flows (Figure \ref{fig:Streak PEO4}(b)) remain symmetric and steady, while for PEO4 (Figure \ref{fig:Streak PEO4}(a)), upstream of the cylinder, the bending of the streamlines and the stagnation point´s negative-$y$ shift is striking, as well as its slight detachment from the cylinder face, all corroborating the \textmu PIV results previously discussed.
 Notably, the streamlines begin to slightly bend far upstream of the cylinder (and upstream of the half-wineglass ``pinch''), due to the upstream perturbation caused by the pressure tap.
-Furthermore, the pressure tap intakes show quite deep penetration and asymmetry of the dividing streamline, particularly the upstream tap intake, similarly to the deep hole results obtained by Cochrane et al.\citep{cochrane1981}.
-Also streamline crossing can be seen, which suggest three-dimensional flow.
-Between the two PEO4 images there is little difference except for a slight modification of the dividing streamline position inside the pressure tap, suggesting that the flow is practically steady.
-However, from our visualisations, we gather that, within the taps, there is significant time-dependency with the recirculating vortex shifting up and down the intake, similarly to the results of Kim et al.\cite{kim2000}.
-We have also gathered that the deeper the streamline penetrates into the intake (which is related to the intake geometry and to fluid elasticity\cite{cochrane1981}), the larger the lateral asymmetry becomes.
+Furthermore, the pressure tap intakes show quite deep penetration and asymmetry of the dividing streamline, particularly the upstream tap intake, similar to the deep hole results obtained by Cochrane et al.\citep{cochrane1981}.
+Also, streamline crossing can be seen, which suggests three-dimensional flow.
+There is little difference between the two PEO4 images except for a slight modification of the dividing streamline position inside the pressure tap, suggesting that the flow is practically steady.
+However, from our visualisations, we gather that, within the taps, there is significant time-dependency with the recirculating vortex shifting up and down the intake, similar to the results of Kim et al.\cite{kim2000}.
+We have also gathered that the deeper the streamline penetrates into the intake (related to the intake geometry and fluid elasticity\cite{cochrane1981}), the larger the lateral asymmetry becomes.
 The further penetration of the streamline is correlated to a larger deceleration of the fluid near the pressure tap, which could be sufficient for a flow rate imbalance between the gaps, depending on fluid elasticity.
 The strong stresses induced on the fluid by its flow into the intake (which could be related to the depth that it reaches) should require a relaxation of the polymer molecules as it rejoins the main flow, decelerating it locally, similarly to the theory presented by Haward et al.\cite{haward2018} for their extremely long downstream wakes.
 For the NTI channel (Figure \ref{fig:Streak PEO4}(c)), there is less significant bending of the streamlines near the forward stagnation point (which has again detached from the cylinder face) and there is no noticeable lateral asymmetry.
-However, at the upstream tap intake, the transient motion of the dividing streamline and three-dimensional evidence is still noticeable.
+However, the transient motion of the dividing streamline and evidence of three-dimensional flow is still noticeable at the upstream tap intake.
 Very slight vertical drifting of the forward stagnation point could also be observed, linked to the penetration of the dividing streamline into the tap intake.
 The Newtonian fluid (Figure \ref{fig:Streak PEO4}(d)) showed the same steady, symmetric flows as with the WTI channel.
-In all PEO4 streak images shown, the forward stagnation point's location seems to belong to a flow structure that surrounds the cylinder, reminding us of the ``jacket of highly stressed, locally viscosified fluid'' reported by Haward et al. \cite{haward2018}(p.30), which provokes an apparent enlargement of the cylinder radius, detaching the stagnation point.
+In all PEO4 streak images shown, the forward stagnation point's location seems to belong to a flow structure that surrounds the cylinder, reminding us of the ``jacket of highly stressed, locally viscosified fluid'' reported by Haward et al. \cite{haward2018}(p.
+30), which provokes an apparent enlargement of the cylinder radius, detaching the stagnation point.